C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_may.md

 - extracted rhythm in Essentia: will get the same BPM like in librosa for the example "alternative" but won't get the same values for beat positions (in Essentia 13 values and in librosa 5 values)
 - Essentia provided a tool to check if the beat estimation is correct; beat estimations are not very precise

+## Tuesday
+- talked about music feature extraction with Mirjam & Marie:
+- decided to write a for loop for the feature extraction